muzi131313/git-update-tool/README.md

 # git-update-tool
-git update tool for many projects
+A tool for updating dependencies across multiple projects.

 ## Usage with git update tool
 ### install